Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Results and Discussion

-\textit{Dataset-agnostic scenarios} In dataset-agnostic evaluations, results were highly variable for all models.
-ML models displayed mixed performance, with LGBM achieving $F_1$ scores ranging from \textit{45.5\% to 84.1\%}, and CatBoost showing slightly better results, ranging from \textit{62.7\% to 87.8\%}.
-TypeNet exhibited even higher variability, with $F_1$ scores ranging from \textit{54.2\% to 71.1\%}.
-The distinct characteristics of the datasets strongly influence the performance of all models in dataset-agnostic tasks.
-For instance, the SBU and Buffalo datasets are more structured and lack LLM-assisted transcription or paraphrasing, making them simpler for ML models.
-In contrast, the IIITD-BU-Paraphrased dataset introduces linguistic and contextual nuances, challenging all models and exposing TypeNet's limitations.
-In dataset-agnostic evaluations, we observe that model performance improves as the training dataset increases in both the number of users and the volume of keystrokes.
-Consequently, the ML models achieve their highest F1-score of 82.5\%, whereas the Proposed dataset yields the lowest F1-score (66.3\%) due to its comparatively smaller size.
+\textit{Dataset-agnostic scenarios.} Dataset-agnostic evaluations reveal substantial variability across all models.
+ML-based detectors exhibit mixed performance, with LGBM achieving $F_1$ scores between $45.5\%$ and $84.1\%$, and CatBoost achieving $F_1$ scores between $62.7\%$ and $87.8\%$.
+TypeNet shows even greater variability, with $F_1$ scores ranging from $54.2\%$ to $71.1\%$.
+Performance differences are strongly influenced by dataset characteristics.
+Structured datasets such as SBU and Buffalo yield higher performance for ML-based detectors, whereas the IIITD-BU-Paraphrased dataset introduces linguistic and contextual variability that challenges all models.
+In dataset-agnostic evaluations, performance improves as the size of the training data increases, both in terms of user count and keystroke volume.
+Under this setting, ML-based detectors achieve a maximum $F_1$ score of $82.5\%$, while the proposed dataset yields the lowest $F_1$ score ($66.3\%)$, reflecting its comparatively smaller scale.

-ML models, particularly CatBoost, consistently performed well across most scenarios, but the high FAR values (55.9\%, 59.1\% \& 94.9\%) indicate that the model fails to generalize well and favors a single class during inference.
-We can see these patterns in cases where the SBU \& Buffalo datasets are collectively used for training or testing, while the IIITD-BU-Combined dataset is on the opposite end.
-TypeNet, while demonstrating slight improvement on some tasks, exhibited limited overall performance and high variability, reflecting its reliance on task-specific and limited training data.
-The significant differences in results across datasets further emphasize the critical impact of dataset characteristics.
-The SBU and Buffalo datasets, being structured and free from LLM-assisted plagiarism, favor ML models, whereas the IIITD-BU datasets challenge all models due to their nuanced linguistic patterns.
-Future efforts should enhance the robustness of models across diverse datasets and scenarios.
+ML-based detectors, particularly CatBoost, exhibit strong performance across most evaluation scenarios.
+However, high FAR values indicate limited generalization, with the models tending to favor a single class during inference.
+This behavior is especially evident when the SBU and Buffalo datasets are used jointly for training or testing, while the IIITD-BU-Combined dataset is used in isolation or vice versa.

+TypeNet shows marginal improvements in select scenarios but demonstrates lower overall performance and higher variability, reflecting its dependence on task-specific conditions and limited training data.
+The pronounced performance differences observed across datasets further highlight the influence of dataset characteristics.
+The SBU and Buffalo datasets, which are structured and do not include LLM-assisted plagiarism, are more amenable to ML-based detectors.
+In contrast, the IIITD-BU datasets introduce linguistically nuanced and LLM-assisted content that challenges both ML- and DL-based approaches.
+These findings indicate the need for improved robustness across heterogeneous datasets and deployment conditions.